joshamore/applicationtracker_backend/README.md

 #### Features in progess:

+- 🏗️ You can update a job application item.
 - 🏗️ You can delete a job application.
 - 🏗️ You can delete a job application item.
 - 🏗️ You can change the date of a job application.